tweissm35/Engineering_4_Notebook/README.md

 ## Python Blink
 This one was really similar to the previous one.
 My major hiccup was that I was using GPIO.board instead of GPIO.BCM.
 I don't fully understand the difference, but I know that saying 17 means pin 17 with BCM.
 I also forgot the second sleep, which caused some issue.
 Other than those it was fine.

+## SSH with Pi
+This one was short, but very sweet.
+I was seriously shocked at how easy it was to set up.
+After the LED assignments, I unplugged the Pi from my computer.
+I plugged the battery into the powerboost and used the micro USB cable to connect it to my pi.
+My pi lit up without hassle.
+I opened my PuTTy session with the IP address and it connected.
+I could then turn the LED on from across my room.
+It really did feel like magic, maybe I was just expecting it to be finicky, but I really was blown away.
+It worked so well it felt like cheating.